-As a first step, any staff member should raise a concern with the Head of Centre.
 This should not be done 'unofficially' (for example, in a conversation at breaktime).
-Instead, a meeting time should be arranged by request to the Head of Centre (written or verbal) and the issue raised in a formal manner.
+Instead a meeting time should be arranged by request to the relevant person (written or verbal) and the issue raised in a formal manner.
 The meeting should be convened within 3 working days of the request.

-If, for some reason, this first step is inappropriate (eg the whistleblowing concern relates to the practice of the Head of Centre), then the concern should be raised with the Chair of the Local Governing Body.
-If the issue concerns a member of the Local Governing Body, then it should be raised with the Chair of Trustees.
+If, for some reason, this first step is inappropriate (e.g. the whistleblowing concern relates to the practice of the Head of Centre), then the concern should be raised with the Governor responsible for complaints or Chair of Trustees.
+If the issue concerns the Governor responsible for complaints, then it should be raised with the Chair of Governors or Chair of Trustees.
 Concerns may be raised orally, but it is good practice for the concern to be recorded in writing at an early stage to ensure that all the details are correctly understood.
 A written allegation should set out the background and history of the concern (giving names, dates and places where possible) and specify the 'area(s) of concern' - what is it that the staff member has done, or not done?
 It is preferable for the initial complaint to be made in writing.
 Where that is not the case, the person to whom the concerns are verbalised will write them down and a copy will be sent to the staff member's home address (or to an email address) or to a nominated representative so that it may be checked for accuracy.